craft

 Utilising our engineering background and cooperating with fellow shapers, surfers and material researchers we constantly look to improve our surfboards to build to the best suited craft combining waves, rider, environmental friendlines, and durability.

-When we noticed tiny creases in the balsa deck after a heavy barrel session in France we developed an innovative "bombproof" construction, which makes the surfboards surprisingly strong and helps prevent heel and knee dings so common on mainstream foam boards.
+We developed an innovative "bombproof" construction, which makes the surfboards surprisingly strong and helps prevent heel and knee dings so common on mainstream foam boards.

-We use wood for our hollow boards - a natural product that is renewable and fully recyclable.
-Balsa wood is the base material for our boards, as it is light and has the highest tensile strength per kg.
 We use paulownia wood, cedar or ayous which are heavier and harder than balsa to create a bombproof deckarea which prevents knee and heel dents so common to foam boards.
-Wenge, ekki, olive, cherry, wallnut and oak are used to protect surfboard tips, and plywood for the internal frame that gives the boards its overall shape.
+Wenge, ekki, olive, cherry, wallnut and oak are used to protect surfboard tips, and plywood for the internal frame.